Carbon neutrality and energy planning

 Read the full resolution here.

-The $5M Climate Action Package (and supporting resources) has been included in the Draft Council Budget.
+The $5M Climate Action Package (and supporting resources) have been included in the Proposed Council Budget.

 It proposes funding for: